anthgodz/howmanypeoplearewillingtotouchgrass/README.md

 Why did I do this?
 I was bored

-Heres a link to the results: https://anthgodz.github.io/howmanypeoplearewillingtotouchgrass/data.txt
+<a href="https://anthgodz.github.io/howmanypeoplearewillingtotouchgrass/data.txt">Here</a> is a link to the results